crepefan/crepemacs.d/README.md

 2. Clone `jwiegley/use-package` to `~/.emacs.d/use-package`
 3. Run `fira-code-mode-install-fonts`

-## Configuration
+## Additional Setup

-The config itself should be modular enough.
-Here's a list of requirements for each file:
+These modules require additional setup, if you are planning to use them:

 - `init-rust.el`: Rust and rust-analyzer
+- `init-theme.el`: Make sure to run `fira-code-mode-install-fonts`

+## Adding modules

-If you want to add other features, you just have to create a file with this template
+If you want to add modules, you have to create a file with this template

 ```lisp
 ;;; init-NAME.el -- DESCRIPTION